Fishing on Ocracoke Island

 Fishing Ocracoke Inlet

-You don’t have to leave it to a charter captain if you’re an amateur.
+You don’t have to leave it to a charter captain.
 Fishing Ocracoke Inlet, that is.
 I know, because in 2006, my family rented a skiff, which I captained, and we caught some fluke.
-A whole lot of fluke, like we caught with Captain O’Neal, no.
+A whole lot of fluke, like we caught with Captain O’Neal, no. But I felt surprised at the amount of action we enjoyed.

-Nor is paying for a charter cheating.
-It’s nothing more, and certainly nothing less, than making good company.
+Paying for a charter is nothing more, and certainly nothing less, than arranging good company.

 I should call it a flounder, but my Jersey verbiage calls that a fluke.